GENTRY ISAIAH GEORGE

 Founder - Artistic Director

-Also a Pilates Instructor, and former Dance Artist for the Dance Theatre of Harlem, and Ailey II, George graduated from the Juilliard School in 2012.
-Gentry is an Associate Artist at New York Live Arts, and currently teaches Ballet and Composition at Dance Project of Washington Heights, Harlem Children's Zone, Spoke The Hub, and USDAN Summer Camp for the Arts.
+Choreographer and Dance Instructor Gentry George founded Inwood NYC’s premiere dance company ZEST Collective November 02, 2013.
+Former Dance Artist for the Dance Theatre of Harlem, and Ailey II, George graduated from The Juilliard School in 2012.
+Gentry is a Guest Artist at Randolph College and Central Connecticut State University.
+He teaches at the American Musical and Dramatic Academy (AMDA), Dance Project of Washington Heights, Eglevsky Ballet, Take A Bow Performing Arts Center, Brooklyn Ballet, and Usdan Summer Camp for the Arts.

 George was born in Miami, Florida in 1990.
 At age eight, he began his artistic studies with the Founder of The Community Book and Dance Academy Linda Agyapong.
 He went on to study with Daniel Lewis before graduating from New World School of the Arts.
 Gentry would also train with Arts Ballet Theatre of Florida’s Artistic Director Vladimir Issaev.
 Further, he was a scholarship student at The School at Jacob’s Pillow, The Ailey School, and The Miami Conservatory’s Thomas Armour Youth Ballet.
 George is a recipient of a Level 1 ARTS award, given by the National Foundation for Advancement in the Arts, and is featured on HBO’s “Masterclass,” also starring Jacques d’Amboise.
 He has graced the pages of Essence Magazine, and can be seen in the feature-film “Life of an Actress.”